iBEAT-V2/iBEAT-V2.0-Docker/README.md

+# Updating
+## Version 110
+* The cerebellum removal modal was improved.
+* Enable user to provide customized brain mask and/or cerebrum mask for the pipleine.

 # Introduction
 This ```README``` illustrates how to install and run the Docker version of iBEAT V2.0 pipeline, which is an infant-dedicated structural imaging processing pipeline for infant brain MR images.
 More details of the pipeline can be referred to [iBEAT V2.0 Cloud](http://www.ibeat.cloud).